GEOS-DEV/geosPythonPackages/README.md

 1. Create a new branch named from this template: `[CONTRIBUTOR]/[TYPE]/[TITLE]` where CONTRIBUTOR is the name of the contributor, TYPE is the type of contribution among 'feature', 'refactor', 'doc', 'ci', TITLE is a short title for the branch.
 1. Add your code trying to integrate into the current code architecture.
-1. Push the branch, open a new PR, and add reviewers
+1. Push the branch, open a new PR respecting naming [semantics](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716), and add reviewers

 If you do not have the rights to push the code and open new PRs, consider opening a new issue to explain what you want to do and ask for the dev rights.